-- 2. The Applicant must: - (a) carry out the development generally in accordance with the EA, previous EIAs and the Development Layout Plans; and - (b) comply with the conditions of this consent and the Statement of Commitments.
+- 2. The Applicant must: - (a) carry out the development generally in accordance with the EA, previous EIAs, Modification Report (MOD 11) and the Development Layout Plans in Appendix 2; and - (b) comply with the conditions of this consent and the Statement of Commitments.

 - The Development Layout Plans are shown in Appendix 2. - The Statement of Commitments is reproduced in Appendix 3. - Previous EIAs for the development are listed in Appendix 4. - 3.
-If there is any inconsistency between the documents covered by condition 2(a) above then the most recent document shall prevail to the extent of the inconsistency. - 4.
-The Applicant must comply with any reasonable requirement/s of the Secretary arising from the Department's assessment of: - (a) any reports, strategies, plans, programs, reviews, audits or correspondence that are submitted by the Applicant in accordance with this consent; and - (b) the implementation of any actions or measures contained in these documents.
+If there is any inconsistency between the documents covered by condition 2(a) above then the most recent document prevails to the extent of the inconsistency. - 4.
+The Applicant must comply with any reasonable requirement/s of the Planning Secretary arising from the Department's assessment of: - (a) any reports, strategies, plans, programs, reviews, audits or correspondence that are submitted by the Applicant in accordance with this consent; and - (b) the implementation of any actions or measures contained in these documents.